Experiment With Style Transfer

 I know very little about Georgia O'Keeffe but I happened upon a couple of works of flowers that I thought might be good choices for style transfer.

-This one was very pleasant with light color tones of whites and greens so based on prior experience it seemed like a good bet O'Keeffe Style Transfer Example An Orchid
+This one was very pleasant with light color tones of whites and greens so based on prior experience it seemed like a good bet An Orchid by Georgia O'Keeffe.11

 I like this one.
 It is not perfect, but it is pretty.
 Not sure if there's a way to just transfer the color information but that might have led to a better result in this case since the flower morphology does not add much when transferred to the aesthetic.